 In September 2015, we entered into an agreement with Ningbo Huazhong Holdings Company Limited, or Huazhong, a subsidiary of a publicly traded automotive OEM supplier in China, whereby we and Huazhong agreed to form a joint venture limited liability company in China for the development, manufacture and sales of connected navigation systems for the China automotive aftermarket and local OEMs.
-We have not made any capital contributions to the joint venture, and the parties are currently renegotiating the nature, timing and amounts of capital to be contributed.
+We have not made any capital contributions to the joint venture, and the joint venture has not been formed.
+The parties are currently in discussions as to the next steps for the joint venture.

 In addition to the general risks associated with international operations, the joint venture, in which we expect to hold a 19.9% interest, is subject to a number of other risks and uncertainties, including the following: